 South Asian Studies

-For years, I have also been involved in advising and collaborating with Hast-o-Neest Institute of Traditional Arts and Studies in Lahore, Pakistan, actively engaged with the Islamic Research Institute in Islamabad and their journal Islamic Studies, and now almost a regular panelist at the Madison Conference.
+From time to time, I advise and collaborate with Hast-o-Neest Institute of Traditional Arts and Studies, was once actively engaged with the Islamic Research Institute in Islamabad and their journal Islamic Studies, and occasionally attend the Madison Conference on South Asia.